thomaseizinger/catalysts_coding_contest_template/README.md

 - Add a compile-dependency to the 'common' project (`compile project(':common')`)
 - Implement the `at.ccc.common.api.Level` interface in a class.

 The name of this class will be used to lookup the level files.
-The level files are expected to be under `resources` a folder named after the lowercase variant of your level name.
+The level files are expected to be under `resources` in a folder named after the lowercase variant of your level name.
 If your level-class is called `Sample`, put your level files in a folder named `sample`.
 All files in this directory will be processed.
 Output will be written file-by-file in a sub-folder named `results`.

-See the sample module for a working example.
+See the 'sample' module for a working example.